-hunting-gathering and then pastoral phases, human society entered into a new stage with discovery of agriculture.
-Agriculture involved the use of technology of large-scale farming using harnessed to ploughs animals. increased the productive power of hunting and gathering more than ten-fold.
-With the development of agriculture, production increased, and more specialised tasks developed; like designing tools, creating crafts, raising animals.
-The economy expanded through agricultural technology, complex division of labour, permanent settlement and advanced trade.
+hunting-gathering and then From pastoral phases, human society entered into a new stage with discovery of agriculture.
+Agriculture involved using technology of large-scale farming using ploughs harnessed to animals.
+This increased the productive power of hunting and gathering more than ten-fold.
+With the development of agriculture, food production increased, and more specialised tasks developed; like designing tools, animals. creating crafts, raising The economy expanded through agricultural technology, complex division of labour, permanent settlement and advanced trade.